stone-zeng/stone-zeng.site/_posts/2020-12-17-modular-tensor-category-1.md

 > **Coherence theorem:**\\
 > *Every tensor category is (tensor) equivalent to a strict one.*

-The name *tensor category* is very intuitive, as we have just equipped the category with *tensor* product.
-The alternate name *monoidal category* is not so straight forward, but it indicates an important fact: a strict monoidal category is actually a *monoid* (i.e. a "group" without invertibility):
+The name *tensor category* is very intuitive, as we have just equipped the category with a *tensor* product.
+The alternate name *monoidal category* is not so straight forward, but it indicates a remarkable fact: a strict monoidal category is indeed a *monoid* (i.e. a "group" without invertibility):

 - Tensor product $\otimes$ corresponds to the multiplication in the monoid with the associativity axiom
 - Unit object $\1$ corresponds to the identity element in the monoid